-puppy training tips to ensure you approach your little guy's training in the right way, and in the right frame of mind, to help you both stay on track.
+fella is particularly 'headstrong' these puppy training tips will help you to approach your little guy's training in the right way, and in the right frame of mind, to help you both stay on track.

-Puppies are more receptive to learning between the ages of 8 and 12 weeks, they can take in so much during this time, that's why it's important to begin their training early.
+Puppies are much more receptive to learning when they're between 8 and 12 weeks old.
+They're like little sponges at this age and can take in so much during this time - that's why it's best to begin their training as soon as possible.

-Instead, find a quiet corner away from everyone else, or better still another room, where you and your puppy can concentrate on learning.
+Instead, find a quiet corner away from everyone else or better still another room where you and your puppy can concentrate on the task in hand.

-All those involved in your puppy's training should make sure that they use the same words for all training commands otherwise your puppy will become confused and will not learn.
+If your family gets involved in your Cocker Spaniel's training (and they should) you will need to make sure they all use the same word for each of your puppy's training commands otherwise your pup will become confused and he won't learn.

-Establish a suitable release word for your puppy.
+You need to choose a release word for your puppy.